 Then, even as the first city-states and nations were forming, the Greek philosopher Hierocles realized what was happening.
 The circle of empathy—a concept Hierocles invented—was expanding wider and wider, and moral progress depended upon the continued expansion of this circle.

 But for over two millennia after Hierocles made his observation, the circle of empathy stagnated at the level of the nation.
-People felt fierce loyalty to those within their country’s borders, yet often felt either indifference or hatred toward everyone else.
+Most people felt fierce loyalty to those within their country’s borders, yet often felt either indifference or hatred toward everyone else.
+Christians and Muslims fought in destructive crusades.
+Both religions split into sects whose members didn’t hesitate to openly murder each other.

 A few things got the empathy ball rolling again over the course of the second millennium.
 Beijing, Constantinople, and Venice sprang up as international centers of trade.
 Merchants realized they could profit by doing business with people outside of their circle, pulling the circle with them as they traveled.